Chiefs’ Ramik Wilson makes bid for starting job with Derrick Johnson’s help

 “(Ramik) is in the hunt — I think that’s been a great competition between him and Josh, and we’re fortunate to have two guys who have played and started,” Sutton said.
 “I know both of them have worked hard and are certainly worthy of the position.
 The next two weeks is going to determine what happens there.”

-Wilson has earned the start in the Chiefs’ first two preseason games, and it will be interested to see if that remains the case Friday at Seattle.
+Wilson has earned the start in the Chiefs’ first two preseason games, and it will be interesting to see if that remains the case Friday at Seattle.

 But at the end of the day, Wilson knows that the competition will come down to a few simple categories.
 Who knows the playbook best?
 Who knows how to set the fronts and make the calls?
 Who’s accountable and reliable?
 Who’s gonna make plays and do their job?